o3de/o3de.org/content/docs/userguide/cinematics/animation-char-move.md

 ---
-description: ' Move an entity in a scene &ALYlong;. '
+description: ' Move an entity in a scene Amazon Lumberyard. '
 title: Moving an Entity in a Scene
 ---
 # Moving an Entity in a Scene {#cinematics-animation-char-move}